ghostandthemachine/clj-quad/README.md

 This structure allows for fast look up and retrieval of elements based on location and/or area.
 This is especially beneficial for tasks like collision detection on many shapes.
 Given a tree and a map of position and dimensions, clj-quad will return a small list of elements in the relevant quadrant.

+Note: This library is very much in beta so changes are likely.

 # Usage